 What type methodology is used, e.g., urine, saliva, hair, sweat patch, etc.?

-A contracted provider (Cordant) conducts off-site random observed collection and testing of participants' urine.
-They test for up to 10 different drugs, and also for temperature and creatinine content.
+Cordant conducts off-site random observed collection and testing of participants' urine.
 If a positive result is obtained, the sample is retested for confirmation.

 How will randomization be effectuated?